THE FOLLOWING 2010 PAPER WAS SELECTED AS A REVIEW OF 2009

 Inhaled aztreonam lysine is one of the major new additions to choices for inhaled antibiotic therapy during the decade.

-Dr. George Retsch-Bogart (figure 3a) is a senior Pediatric Pulmonologist at the University of North Carolina Hospitals at Chapel Hill and University of North Carolina Hospitals.
+Dr. George Retsch-Bogart (fig. 31) is a senior Pediatric Pulmonologist at the University of North Carolina Hospitals at Chapel Hill and University of North Carolina Hospitals.
 He has special interest and expertise in cystic fibrosis.

 Ratjen F, Munck A, Kho P, Angyalosi G. Treatment of early Pseudomonas aeruginosa infection in patients with cystic fibrosis: the ELITE trial.
 Thorax 2009: 65:286-291.
 [PubMed]

-So treatment with inhaled tobramycin for 28 days was an effective and well tolerated therapy for early P. aeruginosa infection in CF patients.
+So eventually it was shown treatment with inhaled tobramycin for 28 days was an effective and well tolerated therapy for early P. aeruginosa infection in CF patients.
 This was an important study as it confirmed for paediatricians in N. America that 28 days of inhaled tobramycin was highly effective in eradicating early infection with P. aeruginosa.